2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/google-recaptcha-v3/index.md

 ## How reCaptcha Works

-1. A App WebAPIs on server which process user forms/inputs must know if the user is likely a bot and decide if we want to accept the request or not.
+reCAPTCHA v3 works by analyzing user interactions on your website to determine whether the user is a human or a bot.
+Here's how the process works:

-1. For this the WebAPI asks Recaptcha Web API to score the user.
+1. Your app's server needs to know if a user is likely a bot and decide whether to accept the request.
-1. To provide an answer, Recaptcha must first have watched the user behavior in the browser, which requires the browser to load a JS.
+1. To provide an answer, the server requests a score from Google's reCAPTCHA API.
-  Recaptcha v3 works by analyzing user interactions on your website to determine whether the user is a human or a bot.
+1. For this to work, reCAPTCHA must have watched the user behavior in the browser.
+This requires the browser to load the reCAPTCHA JavaScript library.

 This is what happens in detail: